envieidoc/OpenWrt-RT5350/README.md

 This patch contains the changes required to add support for the RT5350 to the mac80211 driver.

 This patch has been developped bi 123serge123 from the OpenWrt forum (https://forum.openwrt.org/viewtopic.php?pid=186493#p186493), adapted by Heffer from the same forum, then ported to the latest mac80211 2013-01-07 by myself.

-### openwrt_hame_mpr-a1.patch

-This patch contains all the required changes required to define the HAME MPR-A1 profile for OpenWrt.

-It is based on previous work by arpunk, arteq, Heffer, p1vo and myself from OpenWrt forum (https://forum.openwrt.org/viewtopic.php?id=37002).